Deck Builder

 Why deck advice works better with coaching context

-A deck recommendation is more useful when it responds to the actual problems showing up in your replays and profile, not only to the global meta.
+A deck recommendation is more useful when it responds to the actual problems showing up in your battle log and profile, not only to the global meta or a random deck generator.

 • See whether a weakness is mechanical or structural